forquare/hashbang0.com/content/post/2020-12-26-bitwarden-rs/index.md

 The only configuration we need to do is enable the service, then we can start it:

 ```
-root@password:~ # service bitwarden_rs enable
+root@password:~ # service vaultwarden enable
-bitwarden_rs enabled in /etc/rc.conf
+vaultwarden enabled in /etc/rc.conf
-root@password:~# service bitwarden_rs start
+root@password:~# service vaultwarden start
-Starting bitwarden_rs.
+Starting vaultwarden.
 ```
-We can see that bitwarden_rs is running on port 8000:
+We can see that vaultwarden is running on port 8000:

 ```
 root@password:~ # sockstat | grep bitwarden